mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

         address = server.address
         newTopologyDescription.servers[address] = server

-        # for drivers that implement CMAP, mark the connection pool as ready after
+        # for drivers that implement CMAP, mark the connection pool as ready after a successful check
-        # a successful check on a data bearing server.
+        if (server.type in (Mongos, RSPrimary, RSSecondary, Standalone, LoadBalanced)) or (server.type != Unknown and directConnection):
-        if server.type in (Mongos, RSPrimary, RSSecondary, Standalone, LoadBalanced): pool.ready()
+            pool.ready()

         take any additional actions,